Builder Gel look by Glossify

 You can get both soft and hard builder gels to create shape and length.

-However, it’s important to remember that both types of builder gel are different to regular gel polishes.
-These have a thinner consistency and while they do help keep the nail stronger, they aren’t as hardy as builder gels.
+However, it’s important to remember that both builder gel types differ from regular gel polishes.
+Regular gel polishes have a thinner consistency, and while they do help keep the nail stronger, they aren’t as hardy as builder gels.
+You can paint gel polish over the natural nail or the top of your builder gel – ensure you stay within the same gel system brand.